 Fault in an Open-Door Crash in South Carolina

 The question of liability in an open-door crash can be complex.
 It may seem obvious that the person who opens the car door is responsible for the accident, but that’s not always true.
 First, motorcyclists are required to follow the same rules of the road as other vehicles.
 If the motorcyclist was violating any laws, he may be liable and find it more difficult to obtain compensation.
 For example, lane splitting is illegal in South Carolina.
 A motorcyclist who is doored while lane splitting may share some of the fault.
 Second, it may be the case that another driver on the road played a role in the accident.
 If the motorcyclist is forced off the road or has to swerve toward the open door to avoid a more serious crash, a third party could also share some of the responsibility for the accident.

 Additionally, there is a general bias against motorcyclists, and this can make a legal claim more complicated.
 Law enforcement who respond to the scene, witnesses, insurance adjusters, and others may unfairly assume the motorcyclist was behaving recklessly, and injury victims may need help overcoming these assumptions.

 Have You Been Injured In A South Carolina Motorcycle Accident?

 If you've been injured in motorcycle accident you need to speak with an experienced motorcycle accident attorney as soon as possible.
-Please contact us online or call our Conway, South Carolina office directly at 843.248.7486 to schedule your free consultation.
+Please contact us online or call our Conway, South Carolina office directly at 843.248.7486 to schedule your consultation.
 We are also able to meet clients at our Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.